sha2kyou/SidefyPlugins/universal_web_monitor/README.md

 *   **Universal Crawling**: Uses `sidefy.crawler` to fetch content from most webpages.
 *   **AI Extraction**: Uses `sidefy.ai` to understand and extract structured data or summaries from unstructured web content.
 *   **Smart Caching**: Caches results based on your update interval to save resources.
+*   **Keyword Highlighting**: Events are Blue by default, but turn Purple if any specified keyword is found in the content.

 ## Notes